Railway Age

 Railway Age is an American trade magazine for the rail transport industry.
 It was founded in 1856 in Chicago (the United States' major railroad hub) and is published monthly by Simmons-Boardman Publishing Corporation.

 History

-The magazine's original title was the Western Railroad Gazette, and was renamed the Railroad Gazette in 1870.
+The magazine's original title was the Western Railroad Gazette, and it was renamed the Railroad Gazette in 1870.
 In June 1908, after purchasing its chief rival, The Railway Age (founded in 1876 in Chicago), it changed its title to Railroad Age Gazette, then in January 1910, to Railway Age Gazette.
-In 1918 it shortened its name to the current title.
+In 1918, it shortened its name to the current title.

 Railway Review (originally the Chicago Railway Review) was merged into Railway Age in 1927.